 Numbers / Empathy / Emotion

 MOMBOY: My mom mentioned I don’t have much empathy.
 I told her it was a useless emotion.
+(Empathy: Is it an emotion, a behavior, a brain function, a concept, or science fiction?)
 I said that I do help people sometimes to make up for it, minus the emotional baggage.
 I told her that I usually have an empathy of 2/100.
 I said it peaks at 20/100.
 Then she laughed that I use numbers to describe it.
 She implied that I pull these numbers out of thin air.
 I feel like these numbers are ways to express approximations.
 Does anyone else use numbers to describe feelings?
 Is this funny to you?

 MR FORMAL: What works for you, works for you, but when communicating with others you should consider trying to stick with known contexts (words).
 Otherwise you get weird looks.
 The point is, there is an amount of conformism that should be observed in order to cleanly operate within soceity.
 Humans need a consensus in many different areas in order to get along with each other.
 Communication is one of the most basic consensus items we use to attain this.
 If you are communicating in another language (foreign, numerical, or invented) then you will be misunderstood by the majority around you.
 Predict your future if you stick with describing yourself in unconventional ways while in the company of others.
 The case for social conformity, at least in public.